chadkluck/serverless-deploy-pipeline-atlantis/README-2-CodeCommit-Repository.md

 # Create CodeCommit Repository for Application Infrastructure

-Once the service roles are created it is time to set up the CodeCommit repository to store your application infrastructure.
+Once the service roles are created it is time to set up your first CodeCommit repository to store your application infrastructure.

-Committing changes to your application infrastructure repository will kick off an automated deploy.
+When the deploy pipeline stack is set up, you will choose a branch of the repository to monitor and deploy from.

-You can set up multiple deployment branches such as test, beta, prod (main), or separate feature/developer branches.
+You can set up multiple deployment branches such as test, beta, prod (main), or separate feature/developer branches along with a deploy pipeline stack for each.

+It is recommended you have a base or work-in-progress branch (such as `dev`) that you can commit code to without initiating a deploy.

 You will need to create the CodeCommit repository and seed it with your application infrastructure before you can create the deploy pipeline.
-To get you started, you can use the code found in the `/codecommit-repository-sample-code` directory.
+To get started, you can use the code found in the `/codecommit-sample-code` directory and replace it later with more functional code.

+1. Create a code commit repository.
+2. Add the sample code from `/codecommit-sample-code`.
+3. Create `dev` and `test` branches (you can create additional branches later)

+You should now have a repository with 3 branches:

+- main (sometimes master)
+- test
+- dev

+When we create the first Deploy Pipeline CloudFormation stack we will have it monitor the "test" branch.
+Upon successful completion of the test deployment, we will create a production deployment from the "main" branch.

+We will leave "dev" as a branch that doesn't have an automatic deploy.
+You can also create individual developer and feature branches in the future.

 ## Documentation